hello30190f/OneNoteAlternative/firstPrototype/note/backendDataServer/basicCommand/notFound.md

 # notFound command
 ## role
- Tell the frontend to the requested command does not exist.
+ Tell the frontend to the requested command does not exist. **This command cannot be called from the frontend directly and the implementation exist as a helper function on ```helper/common.py```**

 ## args (frontend to dataserver)
 ```json